sroerick/netlify/src/pages/blog/2020-10-19-lech-lecha.md

 ---

 Lech Lecha

+1. Is your household in order?

+Things are a little messier today, and my front screen door broke in the wind last night.
+But will get these things in order tonight so that I can go vote and then flee to the hills.

+2. Is there anything I can pray for your life?

+Grace, patience, and humility.
+Discernment.
+Protection for those who are in or near the city.

+3. What are you seeking?

+I've been trying to live every moment as though God is present in my life.
+I've been leaving the passenger seat open when I drive, which is maybe a little bit goofy but it serves as a good reminder and I don't want to seem rude.

+4. Are there any new things in holiness you have added to your life to walk in?

+See above!
+I'm walking with Christ.
+I don't really have a practice for memorizing verses and I need to start doing that.
+This week I also felt the call to start recording myself reading Torah out loud, but I haven't begun doing that yet.
+I made a tallit (out of a turkish towel, it's more of a towelit)

+5. Is there anything new you have learned?
+   My big lesson this week, in a couple different ways, was that I need to trust God to provide.
+Not that I didn't already, but in more direct and specific ways.
+For example, that I don't need to follow every news story or obsess with the latest stuff.
+I can just trust God to show me what he needs to show me.
+Or I don't need to fight or win arguments, I just need to trust God to open the heart of somebody.
+I'm trying to apply this in a lot of different ways.

+6. Anything in Torah, class, devotionals, or outside reading that “hit you?”
+   The Thing below about the Tzitzit being the Challah bread was pretty cool!

 One of the things that I've never been able to figure out this whole bit about Abraham calling Sarah his sister.
 It happens twice, and once with Isaac, and I just don't get it.
 I sat and prayed for a little bit about this and the best that I am able to come up with is that it is essentially a moment of the patriarchs being "unpatriarchal, or being bad servants to God.
 The Pharoah gives Abraham a wealth anyways, and sends him on his way, though he only does so after being beset with plagues.